The right upgrade sequence is gold

 In the next step you should upgrade Sulu to the latest 2.5 version by following the upgrade documentation.
 As documented the first step is to update the composer.json via

 composer require sulu/sulu:"~2.5.0" --no-update and

 composer update command.
-Most skeleton changes are not required but if you want to keep your project with best practices have a look at the changes from 2.4.4 -> to 2.5.0 via Github.
+Most skeleton changes are not required, but if you want to follow best practice, have a look at the changes from 2.4.4 -> to 2.5.0 via Github.

 If you run into any errors, check the UPGRADE.md file.
 If you are upgrading from a version before 2.4.x, you also need to follow the upgrade steps of the previous versions.

 Step 7: Upgrade to Symfony 6.1